Acceptable loan purpose

 Lodgement Centre (via the supporting docs checklist) still requires an originator to upload a document labelled as ‘Bank Statement’ remains a mandatory doc.
 In the interim, originators may upload a printout of the customer’s bureau report and label it as a bank statement to enable the application to be submitted

-Taxation office debts, borrower living rent free, credit cards, factored rate, minimum net monthly surplus, common debt reducer, monthly living expenses & overseas liabilities.
+Taxation office debts, borrower living rent free, credit cards, factored rate, minimum net monthly surplus, common debt reducer, monthly living expenses & foreign liabilities.

 Australian Taxation Office Debts